-Under paragraph (i) of the proviso to section 11(e) when a deduction has been allowed in respect of repairs under section 11(d), the Commissioner must take into consideration the sum allowed under section 11(d) in determining the amount of the allowance.
+Under paragraph (i) of the proviso to section 11(e) when a deduction has been allowed for repairs under section 11(d), the Commissioner must take into consideration the sum allowed under section 11(d) in determining the amount of the allowance.
+Thus the Commissioner may increase the write-off period of an existing asset whose useful life has been extended to an appreciable extent through extraordinary repairs.